hengstchon/movie-search-app/README.md

 Navigate to `http://localhost:4200/` in your browser.
 The application will automatically reload if you change any of the source files.

 Enjoy exploring the application! 🚀

+## Development Documentation

+For detailed technical implementation and development decisions, please see [Development Documentation](./dev-doc.md).